-There’s a Monster Hunter Rise: Sunbreak event coming soon, where we’re bound to see more monsters, so be sure to check back here to see all the new creatures coming to the game.
-We’ve got more guides, too, like our Monster Hunter Rise amiibo guide, or our Monster Hunter Rise weapons guide to make sure you’re up to snuff for these tough new beasts by the Monster Hunter Rise Sunbreak release date.
+There’s a Monster Hunter Rise: Sunbreak event too, if you want to see what was announced there.
+We’ve got more guides, too, like our Monster Hunter Rise amiibo guide, or our Monster Hunter Rise weapons guide to make sure you’re up to snuff for these tough new beasts.

 Monster Hunter Rise: Sunbreak monsters